peter279k/iota.lib.php/README.md

 ## Development note

-This library is under developemnt know and this library is not released any stable version yet.
+This library is under developemnt now and this library is not released any stable version yet.

 So this will not be installed this via Composer.

+And it's also exists some bugs/issues.
+Using this library is at your own risk.

 ---